Euler Characteristics and Homotopy Types of Definable Sublevel Sets, with Applications to Topological Data Analysis: Euler Characteristic of Definable Sublevel Sets

 \begin{proof} By the ``cell decomposition theorem" \citep[][Chapter 3, Theorem 2.11]{van1998tame}, there exists a disjoint partition of $S$ into definable subsets $S_1, ..., S_N$ such that the restriction of $f$ to each $S_i$ becomes a continuous definable function.
 Since the Euler characteristic is finitely additive, we have that

-For Part (\ref{sub:right_continuous}), if the function $t \mapsto (S_j)_t^f$ is right continuous for each $j$, then the function $t \mapsto \chi(S_t^f)$ would also be right continuous.
+For Part (\ref{sub:right_continuous}), if the function $t \mapsto \chi((S_j)_t^f)$ is right-continuous for each $j$, then the function $t \mapsto \chi(S_t^f)$ would also be right-continuous.
 Similarly for Part (\ref{sub:negative}), if there exists some $C_j < 0$ associated to each $S_j$ such that $\chi((S_j)_t^f) = 0$ for all $t \leq C_j$, we could take $C = \max \{C_1, ..., C_N\}$ and use the finite additivity of Euler characteristics for the general case.
-Both arguments amount to proving for the case when $f$ is continuous definable.
+Both arguments reduce to the case when $f$ is continuous and definable.
 Thus, without loss of generality, we will hereafter assume that $f$ is a continuous definable function.

 We will first prove Part (\ref{sub:right_continuous}).
 Since $f$ is a continuous definable function, by the ``trivialization theorem" \citep[][Chapter 9, Theorem 1.2]{van1998tame}, there is a finite partition of $\bb R$ into definable subsets $A_1, ..., A_M$; for each $A_i$, there exists some definable set $B_i$ and a definable homeomorphism $h_i: f^{-1}(A_i) \to A_i \times B_i$ such that the following diagram commutes